brianotoole/wordpress-boiler/README.md

 # Wordpress Theme Boilerplate
 A Wordpress theme boilerplate that follows BEM methodology and organizes assets using an SMACSS approach.
 It comes with Webpack that includes BrowserSync for auto-reloading / proxing a server, Babel for writing ES6-based javascript modules (if needed), Autoprefixer for cross-browser compatibility, and uses SCSS as the main loader for styles.

 It provides a minimal, clean starting point for a WordPress theme.
-Specifically designed for better performance and higher productivity.
+Specifically designed for better team performance and higher productivity.

 ## Core Concepts
 * BEM methodology for scalable, maintable Sass